CodenityOrg/problem-leetcode/1-problem/README.md

 <h1 align="center">Codenity - leetcode</h1>

-You can create a folder with your name and the solution to the problem and send a pullrequest to main
+You can create a folder with your name and the solution to the problem and send a pull request to main from your branch

 # Problem 1